boucadair/CATS-framework/draft-ldbc-cats-framework.md

  : A computation logic that calculates and selects paths towards service locations and  instances and which accommodate the requirements of service demands.
 Such a path computation engine takes into account the service and network status information.

 CATS Traffic Classifier (C-TC):
- : The C-TC is responsible for determining which packets belong to a traffic flow for a particular service demand.
+ : A functional entity that is responsible for determining which packets belong to a traffic flow for a particular service demand.
 It is also responsible for forwarding such packets along the C-PS-computed  path that leads to the relevant service instance.

 # Framework and Components {#Framework-and-concepts}